 Understandable immersion works so well, in fact, that every one of Sr. Riegg’s students who has taken the CLEP test has passed, despite being told that it’s very hard for non-native speakers to pass the test.
 And, by passing it, they have all earned college credit, some as young as 13 years old.
 Others have passed the Spanish AP exam with the highest possible score of ‘5’.

-Using the Bible and the TPRS method, our dynamic courses equip you to communicate effectively with native speakers in the fastest way possible, both about everyday matters and the Gospel message.
+Our dynamic courses equip you to communicate effectively with native speakers in the fastest way possible, both about everyday matters and the Gospel message.
 Thirty years of research show that the most effective way to learn Spanish is through hearing and reading lots of Spanish in a meaningful context that you understand.
 While it is relatively easy to learn to say many sentences by rote memory, the key to becoming fluent is being able to understand and respond to the myriad statements that a native speaker might say.
 Living Waters Spanish students learn to become fluent in the language.

 What Living Waters Spanish classes are Not: Foreign language coursework is difficult to transfer from one type of curriculum to another.
 For example, students who have had several years of studying with Rosetta Stone, HSLDA, Bob Jones or Abeka might need to begin in Level 1 of Living Waters Spanish.